 - Additional ingredients!

-You can combine other delicious fruits and ingredients to make your drink more nutrition-packed and delicious!
-Add these ingredients to your avocado smoothie base.
+You can combine other delicious fruits and ingredients to make your drink more nutrient-rich!
+Here are some additional ingredients you might like to try:

 - ¼ cup of fresh or frozen blueberries/raspberries